BLOG

 Are Your WordPress plugins putting your website at risk?

-Back in September, a security vulnerability was found in a popular WordPress plugin – Display Widgets.
-The plugin, which had over 200,000 installs, was inserting content into sites from external servers and also collecting visitor data without permission.
+In September, a security vulnerability was found in a popular WordPress plugin – Display Widgets.
+The plugin, which had over 200,000 installs, was inserting content into sites from external servers and collecting visitor data without permission.

-How can you minimise risk to your site?
+How can you minimize risk to your site?

-Although you cannot completely eliminate the possibility of an online attack, keeping your WordPress core, themes and plugins up to date will reduce the chances that hackers are successful at penetrating your site.
+Although you cannot eliminate the possibility of an online attack, keeping your WordPress core, themes, and plugins up to date will reduce the chances that hackers will succeed in penetrating your site.

-Many business owners believe that once they have hired someone to launch their site, all the hard work is done and that they can just leave it to do its thing.
-No one has ever told them that their website is something that needs regular upkeep to stay secure.
-Alas, as with most things, if you neglect regular maintenance, eventually something will break.
+Many business owners believe that once they have hired someone to launch their site, all the hard work is done, and they can leave it to do its thing.
+No one has ever told them their website needs regular upkeep to stay secure.
+Alas, as with most things, if you neglect regular maintenance, eventually, something will break.

-There are many websites running on outdated versions of WordPress with plugins that need to be updated, but the fear of technology is another reason that some business owners leave this untouched.
-However, to leave your website running on outdated technology is keeping you wide open to being victim of hack attacks.
+Many websites run on outdated versions of WordPress with plugins that need to be updated.
+Still, some business owners leave this untouched because they fear technology.
+However, leaving your website running on outdated technology keeps you wide open to being a victim of hack attacks.

-Updating WordPress will give you the peace of mind that you are doing everything you can to keep your site secure.
-Having a plan for who is going to update your plugins and how often this will be done means you are far less likely to find yourself having a deal with a hacked site.
+Updating WordPress will give you peace of mind that you are doing everything possible to secure your site.
+Having a plan for who will update your plugins and how often this will be done means you are far less likely to deal with a hacked site.

-There are three options when it comes to the maintenance of your WordPress site and plugins.
-You can do it yourself, pay an employee to take care of it, or outsource it to a professional who will update your site as soon as updates are available.
+There are three options for maintaining your WordPress site and plugins.
+You can do it yourself, pay an employee, or outsource it to a professional who will update your site as soon as updates are available.

-Whatever you choose to do, the important thing is to have a plan.
-Figure out who you want to do the updates, and make sure it happens.
-All software needs regular updates and your website is something you can’t afford to ignore.
+Whatever you choose, the important thing is to have a plan.
+Figure out who will do the updates and make sure they happen.
+All software needs regular updates, and your website is something you can’t afford to ignore.

-If you do decide to outsource your website maintenance, take a look at our monthly payment plans to find the best option to suit your business requirements.
+If you decide to outsource your website maintenance, look at our WordPress Maintenance Plans to find the best option to suit your business requirements.

-We have developed a premium quality support and maintenance service for all WordPress website owners that delivers total peace of mind.
-By taking a proactive approach to security and maintenance can put you ahead of 70% of WordPress websites and save yourself for falling victim of attacks that could be easily preventable.
-It’s not something you can afford to leave until a later date so act now to keep your site secure.
+We have developed a premium quality support and maintenance service for all WordPress website owners, delivering total peace of mind.
+Taking a proactive approach to security and maintenance can put you ahead of 70% of WordPress websites and save you from falling victim to attacks that could be easily preventable.
+It’s not something you can afford to leave until a later date, so act now to keep your site secure.

 Leave a Reply